MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 Now, before you go and buy these items I would recommend renting or borrowing them first.
 Getting the right setup from day one is hard.
 You will find there will be tweaks you will want to make - every mob has different needs - equipment you thought you needed may not get used.

 Having equipment lying around and not being used after you got your manager to go out on a limb for you to buy the stuff isn't the wisest thing to do.
-Instead, try be in a position where if you want to change equipment after a week or two you can.
+Instead, try be in a position where if you want to change equipment after a week or two, you can.
 Try before you buy reduces the reputational risk.

 #### A typical mob station layout